 Advanced Forensic Criminal Defense Investigations

-This book is only available as an E-book.
-Click here to purchase and download:
+This book is available as a Kindle or L&J PDF E-book.
+Click here to purchase and download the Kindle version:

 - Editor: Grace Elting Castle; Contributors: James W. Harbert, Alan Hart, Steven L. Kirby, Kitty Hailey, Don C. Johnson, Cliff Carpenter, Jr., Steve Cain, George Michael Newman, H. Ellis Armistead

 - Pages: 322

 - Binding Information: Casebound

 The most comprehensive guide to investigating complex criminal forensic investigations.

 Written by veteran investigators known for their professional expertise, this book is packed with information on every aspect of the criminal forensic investigation.
 Whether you represent the defense or prosecution, this is the ideal resource to consult when working with an investigator.
 What avenues or possible leads have not been considered?
 What new techniques are being employed for the other side?

 How can you implement or challenge these new technical advances in medicocriminal entomology, GSR tests, or voice identification?
 For example, what's the difference between an atomic absorption GSR test and a scanning electron microscope test?
 How does blowback challenge the threshold levels for GSR established by crime labs?
 Why do some workers, like plumbers and electricians, lend themselves to incriminating GSR tests?

 Conducting thorough background checks often leads to the tip which cracks the case.
 However, do you adequately know the background of your expert?
 Do you know how to prevent unwelcome surprises in the courtroom regarding your own expert's credibility?
 Similarly, establishing a comfortable and productive rapport when investigating the backgrounds of potential informants and witnesses in various cases including white-collar crime is also discussed.
 Investigating a case yourself?
 What possible defense strategies should be considered?